FactomProject/factomd-authority-toolkit/README.md

 - TCP port `2376` _only to_ `52.48.130.243` for secure Docker engine communication.
 This port is required for Docker Machine to work.
 Docker Machine is used to orchestrate Docker hosts.
 As this is a local service we use the `INPUT` chain.

-In addition,  the following ports must be opened for factomd to function which we add to the `DOCKER-USER`:
+In addition,  the following ports must be opened for factomd to function which we add to the `DOCKER-USER` chain:
 - `2222` to `52.48.130.243`, which is the SSH port used by the `ssh` container
 - `8088` to `52.48.130.243`, the factomd API port
 - `8090` to `52.48.130.243`, the factomd Control panel